 And they can’t be designated buyer agents without a written contract.

-So he was told she was “on her side” but she wasn’t.
+So he was told she was “on his side” but she wasn’t.
 In fact she was being a seller’s agent or a dual agent every step of the way.

 Did the agent even know the difference?